 Sudo shouldn’t be necessary if you set your environment up correctly, but I haven’t.

-Then, to run the app with the help file shown, enter:
+Regardless of which way you choose to install Taskbook, to can run the app with the help file shown, enter:

 Checkout the flight manual

 The app also has a superb ‘flight manual’ that walks through each and every command in turn, from how to create a board and move items between boards to how to star items, check them off, or restore ones you delete.

 Reading the guide saved me a lot experimentation so I do recommend that you check it out.